Documentation

 2. Verify TX/RX wiring connections

-4. Check Hardware Service logs: sudo journalctl -u eas-station-hardware.service -f
+4. Check Hardware Service logs: sudo journalctl -u eas-station-hardware.target -f

 5. Verify VFD brightness settings (might be set too dim)